SnehaKarthikeyan/problems-singledigit/README.md

 Print the resulatant single digit value by the adding the digits of the number N until it becomes a single digit.

+Hints:

+Separate each digit and find the sum until it becomes a single digit.

 Sample Input:

 537